mathworks-robotics/Offroad-Navigation-for-Autonomous-Haul-Trucks/README.md

 [![View Offroad-Navigation-for-Autonomous-Haul-Trucks on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/135472-offroad-navigation-for-autonomous-haul-trucks)
 <!-- Add this icon to the README if this repo also appears on File Exchange via the "Connect to GitHub" feature -->

 Hauling material in an open pit mining requires a planning stack capable of both navigating at the global scale and avoiding obstacles during local path following.
 Navigation Toolbox&trade; offers planners and controllers that serve well for 2-D indoor planning but they can also be extended for 2.5-D offroad navigation.
 You can do this by deriving structure from terrain and incorporating heuristics into the planners to account for changes in elevation or slope.
-The solution proposed by this repository approaches the offroad navigation problem in three steps described in these three MLX files:
+The solution proposed by this repository approaches the offroad navigation problem in multiple steps described in the following MLX files:

 1. [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mathworks-robotics/Offroad-Navigation-for-Autonomous-Haul-Trucks&project=AutonomousHaulTruck.prj&file=CreateRoutePlannerUsingDigitalElevationData.mlx) `CreateRoutePlannerUsingDigitalElevationData.mlx` — Process digital elevation data into a road network for route planning.